Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Auburn's games this season have gone over 50 points five of nine times.
+- Auburn and its opponents have gone over the current 50-point total in five of nine games (55.6%) this season.

-- In 66.7% of Mississippi State's games this season (6/9), the teams combined to score more than Saturday's over/under of 50.

-- The two teams combine to average 59.3 points per game, 9.3 more than the total in this contest.
+- The two teams combine to score 59.3 points per game, 9.3 more than the over/under in this contest.

-- These two squads combine to allow 45.1 points per game, 4.9 fewer than this contest's over/under.
+- The 45.1 combined points per game that these two squads have allowed this season are 4.9 fewer than the 50 total in this contest.

-- Tigers games this season feature an average total of 55.2 points, a number 5.2 points higher than Saturday's over/under.
+- The average total in Tigers games this season is 55.2, 5.2 points above Saturday's over/under of 50.

-- In 2021, games involving the Bulldogs have averaged a total of 53.9 points, 3.9 more than the set total in this contest.

 Auburn Stats and Trends

-- In Auburn's nine games this year, it has five wins against the spread.
+- Auburn has five wins against the spread in nine games this year.

-- The Tigers have covered the spread twice this season when favored by 5.5 points or more (in three chances).
+- This season, the Tigers have two against the spread wins in three games as a favorite of 5.5 points or more.

 - Auburn's games this year have hit the over on four of nine set point totals (44.4%).

-- Auburn is 4-1 against the spread and 5-0 overall this season when the team notches more than 25.3 points.
+- When Auburn scores more than 25.3 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Auburn totals more than 321.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- Auburn is 5-2 against the spread and 6-1 overall when the team piles up more than 321.9 yards.

-- The Tigers have turned the ball over nine times this season, three fewer than the Bulldogs have forced (12).
+- This year, the Tigers have nine turnovers, three fewer than the Bulldogs have takeaways (12).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.